 - Prepare the soup base.
 Start by sauteeing the green onions, bean paste, sesame and chili oil.
 Then add in the broth, peanut butter, tamari, tahini and chili paste.
 Simmer for 15-minutes.

 - Cook the ramen noodles.

-- Add the noodles to a bowl, top with broth, ground pork, spinach and your favorite toppings.
+- Portion the noodles into bowls, top with broth, ground pork, spinach and your favorite toppings.

 I love adding one of my Instant Pot hard boiled eggs to the top!